 Recently we went on a short beach vacation.

-Because we were only gone for a few days – I was able to pack everything that I needed into a large tote bag like this one from Vera Bradley.
+Because we were only gone for a few days – I was able to pack everything that I needed into a large tote bag.

 When we got to the hotel, I unpacked the tote bag.
 Then I filled it up with a beach towel, water bottle, sunscreen, and a good book – and headed off to the beach.

 If you throw all your stuff into one suitcase, you just create a big mess.

 I like to use a set of packing cubes to compartmentalize my things.